regeter/mlx-dspark/README.md

 | DFlash (cap 2) | 1.99 / 33.8 | 2.22 / 37.0 | 2.11 / 35.7 |
 | DFlash (full 16) | 2.19 / 21.1 | 2.94 / 27.6 | 2.66 / 25.5 |

-Here **DSpark wins everywhere (~1.6×)** and DFlash's full-16 block is a net *loss* (0.86×): Qwen3-8B's verify is cheap, so the wide block costs more than it returns and acceptance never climbs (~2.9 on code vs 5.95 on the 12B).
-DFlash's block-16 edge needs an *expensive*-verify target — a big model like the 12B, or batched GPU serving — to pay off.
-(Qwen3-4B is the same story, more extreme: verify is even cheaper.)
-So:
-**bigger / slower-verify target → favor DFlash full-block on code/math; smaller / fast target → DSpark.**
+Here **DSpark wins everywhere (~1.6×)** while DFlash's block advantage largely evaporates: the full-16 block is a net *loss* (~0.9×) and even its best short-block mode only reaches ~1.1–1.3× on code.
+Qwen3-8B's verify is cheap, so the wide block costs more than it returns and acceptance never climbs (~2.9 on code vs 5.95 on the 12B).
+DFlash's block-16 edge needs an *expensive*-verify target (a big model like the 12B, or batched GPU serving); rule of thumb: **bigger / slower-verify target → DFlash full-block on code/math; smaller / fast → DSpark.**

+Cross-checked against z-lab's own optimized runner [`dflash-mlx`](https://github.com/bstnxbt/dflash-mlx) on the *identical* target + drafter: its baseline matches ours (29.3 tok/s), and its DFlash is also a net loss at the full block (0.92× on code) and only ~1.08× in adaptive mode — *even with its hand-written Metal verify kernels*.
+So this is DFlash at this model scale on Apple Silicon, not an artifact of mlx-dspark's verify loop.

 Reproduce these (Qwen3-8B has no preset — point `--drafter`/`--target` at the repos; downloads on first run):